Tijuana bible

 Tijuana bibles (also known as eight-pagers, Tillie-and-Mac books, Jiggs-and-Maggie books, Jo-Jo books, bluesies, blue-bibles, gray-backs, and two-by-fours) were palm-sized erotic comics produced in the United States from the 1920s to the early 1960s.
-The earliest Tijuana bibles, particularly early “Tillie and Mac” and “Maggie and Jiggs” stories, are dated to 1925.
+The earliest Tijuana bibles, particularly early "Tillie and Mac" and "Maggie and Jiggs" stories, are dated to 1925.
 Their popularity peaked during the Great Depression (1929 to 1939).

 Etymology

-The term "Tijuana bibles" was first noted in Southern California in the late 1940s, and refers to the (incorrect) belief that they were manufactured and smuggled across the border from Tijuana, Mexico.
+The term "Tijuana bibles" was first noted in Southern California in the late 1940s, and refers to the (incorrect) belief that they were manufactured and smuggled across the Mexico–United States border from Tijuana, Mexico.

 Format

 The typical format of a Tijuana bible was a wallet-sized 2.5 × 4 inch eight-panel comic printed in black ink on cheap white paper.
 The artists, writers, and publishers generally remained anonymous, as publication was both illegal and clandestine.
 Common themes included explicit sexual escapades involving well-known fictional or real-life personalities, used without regard for copyright or libel laws.
-Tijuana bibles often reflected the ethnic stereotypes prevalent in contemporary culture.
-For example, "You Nazi Man" ended with a publisher's plea for tolerance toward Jews in Germany.
+Tijuana bibles often reflected the ethnic stereotypes prevalent in contemporary culture, though one example, "You Nazi Man", ended with a publisher's plea for tolerance toward Jews in Germany.